 While it can often be challenging to access legislative processes, advocates can stay apprised of legislative developments with adequate planning and the right monitoring tools.
-Some governments make a lot of legal and legislative information available on websites, while others only have the capacity to make a small number of documents available electronically.
-Individual contacts and contacts with organizations in the home country may be critical to obtaining materials that are available only in hard copy.
-Diaspora community members may also be able to obtain copies of laws and other documents on return visits to their home country.
+Some governments make a lot of legal and legislative information available on websites, while others have the capacity to make only a small number of documents available electronically.
+Contacts with individuals and organizations that are close to the legislative process may be critical to obtaining materials that are available only in hard copy.